NicBonetto/movie-chirp/README.md

 `$ npm run all`

-Go to your browser and search localhost:PORT.
+Go to your browser and search localhost:PORT <- (whatever your PORT environmental variable is).

 # Technologies Used:
 The following list are the technologies and libraries used in Movie Chirp: